-His kids then lived unstable, disturbed lives, as descendants of a rebellion criminal, included a little girl named Liu Jieyou, the granddaughter of Liu Wu.
+His kids then lived unstable, disturbed lives, as descendants of a rebellion criminal, including a little girl named Liu Jieyou, the granddaughter of Liu Wu.

 Dragon Shaped Jade Decoration of the Han Dynasty, Unearthed from Mausoleum of Liu Wu — Xuzhou Museum (Photo by Dongmaiying)

-At that time, the biggest enemy of the Han Empire was Xiongnu (the Huns).
+At that time, the biggest enemy of the Han Empire was Xiongnu (or the Huns).
 After great explorer Zhang Qian opened up the Silk Road, Han started to build diplomatic relations with kingdoms in the Western Regions (Xi Yu).

 Soon, a strong nomadic kingdom in the Pamir Mountains named Wusun wanted to ally with Han through marriage.

 Hence, the current Emperor Wu of Han recovered Liu Jieyou’s princess’ title and sent her to Wusun, an important state along the Silk Road.

 Struggles of Princess Jieyou in the Wusun Regime

 After Princess Jieyou arrived at Wusun, she became an imperial concubine that was inferior to the queen that was originally from Xiongnu.

 At that time, though Xiongnu was already extensively defeated by Han's great marshals and had escaped northward, they were still quite influential to many nearby countries.

 Soon, the queen from Xiongnu gave birth to the king's first son, who was then nominated as the heir of Wusun.

-This made the force of Xiongnu within Wusun gradually having an advantage over the Han Empire.
+This made the force of Xiongnu within Wusun gradually got an advantage over the Han Empire.

 Besides, Princess Jieyou didn't give birth to any children after she arrived, which made the king unsatisfied with her.

-Her husband’s indifference, the queen and Xiongnu force's hostility, and provocations, and strong homesick, all made her life miserable during that period.
+Her husband’s indifference, the queen and the Xiongnu force's hostility, provocations, and strong homesickness, all made her life miserable during that period.

 Fortunate Turnaround and Love of Princess Jieyou